 What’s more, this vegan crème caramel is actually way easier to make than a regular crème caramel.
-All you need to do is heat up some coconut cream (for a rich and thick base -I like this coconut cream from Alpro) with a little rice milk (for natural sweetness), then add some agar flakes to make it set.
+All you need to do is heat up some coconut cream with a little rice milk (for natural sweetness), then add some agar flakes to make it set.

 Agar is a great vegan (and healthier) substitute for gelatine – it’s a natural jelly-like substance that comes from algae that grows in the sea.
 It was first discovered in Japan in the 17th century, where it is known as kanten.
 It’s very healthy as it’s around 80% fibre.

-You can either buy black sesame seeds and crush them yourself using a pestle and mortar or a spice grinder, or buy them ready-crushed.
-If you’re based in the UK, you can buy crushed black sesame seeds online from the Japan Centre.
-Alternatively, you could use black sesame tahini, which is available in most local health stores or online.
+You can either buy black sesame seeds and crush them yourself using a pestle and mortar or a spice grinder, or buy them ready-crushed from an Asian supermarket.
+Alternatively, you could use black sesame tahini, which is available in local health stores or online.